 Sharpless has proposed a 'mnemonic device' in which the plane of the olefin is divided into the four quadrants.
 The SE becomes sterically unapproachable therefore only hydrogen can be placed here.
 The NW quadrant is slightly more approachable and the NE quadrant appears to be quite open.
 The SW quadrant is special in that its preferences are ligand dependent.
-Even though this SW quadrant normally accepts the largest group, especially in the case of PYR ligands, it is especially attractive for aromatic groups in the case of PHAL ligands.
-An olefin which is placed according to the above constraints receives the two OH groups from above, i.e. from the β -face, in the case of DHQD derived ligands and from the bottom, i.e. from the α -face, in the case of DHQ derivatives (Figure 2).
+Even though this SW quadrant normally accepts the largest group, especially in the case of PYR ligands, it is especially attractive for aromatic groups in the case of PHAL ligands.^{17c} An olefin which is placed according to the above constraints receives the two OH groups from above, i.e. from the β -face, in the case of DHQD derivatives (Figure 2).